invertedv/testGo/docs/gomFile.md

 This is how goMortgage knows what fields to expect in the table.
 See [Bring Your Own Data]({{ site.baseurl }}/BYOD.html) for details on adding a source.
 - econDb:\<table name\><br>
-the ClickHouse table that has the economic data.
+the ClickHouse table with the non-loan data.
 - econFields: \<field\><br>
-the geo field that is the join field between the mortgage data and the economic data.
+the geo field that is the join field between the loan data and the non-loan data.
 Currently, only "zip3" is supported.
-The join will use this geo field *and* a date field.
+The join will use this geo field and a date field.
 <br><br>
 - outputTable: \<ClickHouse table\><br>
 the name of the ClickHouse table to create with the modeling sample.

 These keys are optional:
 - where1: \<clause\><br>
-  a "where" clause to restrict the selection.
+  a "where" clause to restrict the selection during pass 1.
 - where2: \<clause\><br>
-  a "where" clause to restrict the selection.
+  a "where" clause to restrict the selection during pass 2.

 ***Notes***<br>
 You can stratify on any field, including the target field.
-However, not all fields are available at the first pass -- only fields that are available at the as-of date.
-If you stratify on the target field in pass2, you should **not** specify any other fields in strat2.
+However, during pass 1 only as-of date and static fields are available.
+If you stratify on the target field in pass 2, you should **not** specify any other fields in strat2.

 Building the data will (re)create the output directory.
 Anything in the directory will be lost.

-Summary of the strata counts are also placed in the "strats" subdirectory in the ouput directory.
+Summary of the strata counts are placed in the "strats" subdirectory in the ouput directory.

 ### buildModel Keys